No Text Is Worth Your Life: The Costs of Distracted Driving

 Defensive driving is the best way to avoid motor vehicle accidents and involves keeping your eyes on the road and being mindful of other drivers who may be distracted and driving dangerously.

-FFVA Mutual offers a 4-hour distracted driving course for employers several times a year at our corporate office and upon request.
-To schedule training at your workplace, email firstname.lastname@example.org or contact your safety consultant.
+FFVA Mutual offers a 4-hour defensive driving course several times a year at our corporate office at no cost to policyholders.
+To schedule training at your workplace, click here to view more information and complete an online safety training request form or contact your safety consultant.